 I have endeavoured to show major changes in routes, eg where they have extended from one suburb to another, or been diverted to a different suburb.
 The heading for any particular route reflects the maximum extent of that route.
 Where, especially under the 1925 route number regime in the post-war era, there were multiple routes using a single route number, I have aimed to show all relevant routes.

 Where a route has been replaced by a different route, either in whole or in part, suitable cross-references are provided.
-This particularly applies when routes were renumbered from the original 1925 series to the Sydney Region Route Numbering System numbers.
+This particularly applies when routes were renumbered from one series to another.

 Starting date of 1925

-I have taken the Government Gazette (GG) dated 13 November 1925 as the starting point of the current lists, as it was the commencement date of the original permanent route number system - that lasted until between 1981 and 2004.
+I have taken the Government Gazette (GG) dated 13 November 1925 as the starting point of the current lists of private routes, as it was the commencement date of the original permanent route number system – that lasted until between 1981 and 2004.
 (Route numbers were first allocated in the Government Gazette dated 19 December 1924, but nearly every such route number changed in 1925.)